5 Best Open Source Android Email Clients

 3. FairEmail

-FairEmail is security conscious and woks with only encrypted connections.
-It uses safe message view to prevent analytics and tracking.
+FairEmail is security conscious and works with only encrypted connections prioritizing user privacy.
+It uses a safe message view to prevent analytics and tracking.

 4. p≡p